bcbrown/bookreviews/2017/README.md

 ### Too Like the Lightning
 ### Seven Surrenders
 Too Like the Lightning is an engaging sci-fi novel, mixed with Enlightment philosophy and some fantasy.
-I read both it and its sequel, Seven Surrenders, over separate 24-hour periods.
+I binge-read both it and its sequel, Seven Surrenders, over separate 24-hour periods.
 The sequel isn't quite as good, but still worthwhile.